Meet Our Team

 Andy CarterTeam Leader

 Andy started as a volunteer cook in 2013 and became a Support Worker in 2015.
-He works closely with service users in the day facility, is a Boccia coach and organises our all-important day trips and short breaks.
+He works closely with our members in our day facility, is a Boccia coach and organises our all-important day trips and short breaks.
 Since becoming a Team Leader in November 2020, he now supervises the support team together with Heather Gartland.
-He also continues to work closely with service users to help them achieve their goals.
-Andy, in his own words, says he feels the help and support he provides to others, has been given back to him even more.
-Outside of Paul’s Place Andy is completing a degree in Psychology and enjoys walking his Labrador.

 Joe Carter